microsoft/GraphEngine/doc/DemoApps/FriendsGraph.md

 ##### <a href="https://github.com/Microsoft/GraphEngine/tree/master/samples/Friends" target="_blank">Source Code on GitHub</a>

-This example is to illustrate how to model and store data in
+This example is to illustrate how to model and store data in GE.
-{{site.name}}.
 In this "hello world" application, we model and store a small social graph of the six main characters in the famous situation comedy *Friends*.